-Answer: The SOC team consists of different levels.
-The following diagram exhibits a traditional SOC team hierarchy.
+Answer: The following diagram exhibits a traditional SOC team hierarchy.

-Question 2: What are the responsibilities of L1 and L2 Security analyst?
+Question 3: What are the responsibilities of an L1 and L2 Security Analyst?

 Question 4: What is the three-way handshake?